pwnwriter/wood/content/blog/nepal-to-usa.md

 ## The Next Move
-My college friends are here with me, but I really miss my parents back home.
+I have college friends here with me, but I really miss my parents.
 I also miss the weather, culture, and everyday life in Nepal.
-My next step is to become stronger and more adaptable, so I can handle whatever comes my way and fit in better in my new environment.
+My next step is to become stronger and more adaptable so I can handle whatever comes my way and fit in better in my new environment.

 See you around!